 The Amazon Jungle – day 2 to 6

 We stayed at the ‘Ayahuasca Ecolodge’ with Louis as our local tour guide.
 Oh, what do we love this man!
 Despite being there during the rainy season and being eaten by mosquitos, it was one of the most interesting experiences so far.
 Regardless of the several hikes I’ve committed myself to, I have never had been this close to nature.
 We stayed at the lodge for 4 days, 3 nights.
 Read here more on how to book a stay in the jungle.
-(For those who are doubting where in South America to visit the jungle have a look at this article.
-Dutch speakers only!)

 My 3 tips for you:

 - Buy enough bottled water to take along